silicon625/primerdesigner/README.md

  - reference_id: In the pipeline, a reference genome will be selected from annotated genomes in "include" group according to the sequencing quality and coverage.
 The following homologous gene search and primer design is mainly based on the sequence of this assembly.
 You can also manually specify.

 *(WIP)Changing parameters for filtering homologous group and primer3 core will be supported before release.*

+## Output

+The output contains a brief table about the sequences and amplification properties of primer sets which passed filtering and detailed reports for each homologous group found by BLAST and aligned by mafft, masked regions will be shown below the sequences.
+Also, if feasible primer sets are found in a homologous group, a report about all primers in this homologous group will be provided seperately.